orbisgis/orbisparents/commons/README.md

 # Commons

-Common classes, annotations and utilities for the OrbisData project are grouped in this module.
+Common classes, annotations and utilities for the OrbisGIS projects are grouped in this module.

 ### Printer